MicrosoftDocs/sql-docs/azure-sql/database/active-geo-replication-overview.md

    > You can use geo-replication to create secondary replicas in the same region as the primary.
 You can use these secondaries to satisfy read scale-out scenarios in the same region.
 However, a secondary replica in the same region does not provide additional resilience to catastrophic failures or large scale outages, and therefore is not a suitable failover target for disaster recovery purposes.
 It also does not guarantee availability zone isolation.
 Use Business Critical or Premium service tiers [zone redundant configuration](high-availability-sla.md#zone-redundant-availability) or General Purpose service tier [zone redundant configuration](high-availability-sla.md#zone-redundant-availability) to achieve availability zone isolation.
    >

-- **Planned geo-failover**
+- **Failover (no data loss)**

-  Planned geo-failover switches the roles of primary and geo-secondary databases after completing full data synchronization.
-A planned failover doesn't result in data loss.
-The duration of planned geo-failover depends on the size of transaction log on the primary that needs to be synchronized to the geo-secondary.
-Planned geo-failover is designed for the following scenarios:
+  Failover switches the roles of primary and geo-secondary databases after completing full data synchronization.
+A failover doesn't result in data loss.
+The duration of failover depends on the size of transaction log on the primary that needs to be synchronized to the geo-secondary.
+Failover is designed for the following scenarios:

   - Perform DR drills in production when the data loss isn't acceptable;
   - Relocate the database to a different region;
   - Return the database to the primary region after the outage has been mitigated (known as failback).

-- **Unplanned geo-failover**
+- **Forced failover (potential data loss)**

-  Unplanned, or forced, geo-failover immediately switches the geo-secondary to the primary role without any synchronization with the primary.
+  Forced failover immediately switches the geo-secondary to the primary role without any synchronization with the primary.
 Any transactions committed on the primary but not yet replicated to the secondary are lost.
 This operation is designed as a recovery method during outages when the primary isn't accessible, but database availability must be quickly restored.
 When the original primary is back online, it is automatically reconnected, reseeded using the current primary data, and become a new geo-secondary.

   > [!IMPORTANT]
-  > After either planned or unplanned geo-failover, the connection endpoint for the new primary changes because the new primary is now located on a different logical server.
+  > After either failover or forced failover, the connection endpoint for the new primary changes because the new primary is now located on a different logical server.

 - **Multiple readable geo-secondaries**